bksaiki/bksaiki.github.io/blog/2021-10-01-minim-retrospective.md

 Implementing procedures and features described in the standards became the main goal during this era of development.

-The first few changes were performance-related changes: the addition of a garbage collector and the implementation of tail calling.
+The first few changes were performance-related: the addition of a garbage collector and the implementation of tail calling.
 I detailed the design of the garbage collector in